Luminous gemstones: Light source legends

 Li Shizhen's 1578 Bencao Gangmu pharmacopeia describes leizhu (雷珠, "thunder pearls/beads") that the divine dragon shenlong "held in its mouth and dropped.
-They light the entire house at night" (tr.
-Laufer 1912: 64).
+They light the entire house at night."
 Chinese dragons are frequently depicted with a flaming pearl or gem under their chin or in their claws.
 According to the German anthropologist Wolfram Eberhard, the long dragon is a symbol of clouds and rainstorms, and when it plays with a ball or pearl, this signifies the swallowing of the moon by the clouds or thunder in the clouds.
 The moon frequently appears as a pearl, and thus the dragon with the pearl is equal to the clouds with the moon.
 The pearl-moon relationship is expressed in the Chinese belief that at full moon pearls are solid balls and at new moon they are hollow (1968: 239, 382).

 Rabbinic Judaism includes a number of references to luminous gems.
 For example, the first century Rabbi, Rav Huna, says he was fleeing from Roman soldiers and hid in a cave illuminated by a light that was brighter in the night and darker in the day.

 The best documented of the illumination tales is that of the King of Ceylon's luminous carbuncle or ruby, first mentioned by the Greek traveler Cosmas Indicopleustes in the 6th century and thereafter described by many travelers, the latest of the 17th century.
 According to Indicopleustes, it was "as large as a great pine-cone, fiery red, and when seen flashing from a distance, especially if the sun's rays are playing around it, being a matchless sight".
 The Chinese Buddhist pilgrim Xuanzang's 646 Great Tang Records on the Western Regions locates it in the Buddha Tooth Temple near Anuradhapura, "Its magical brilliance illumines the whole heaven.
 In the calm of a clear and cloudless night it can be seen by all, even at a distance of a myriad li."
 The Song Scholar Zhao Rukuo's c.
 1225 Zhu Fan Zhi ("Records of Foreign People") says, "The king holds in his hand a jewel five inches in diameter, which cannot be burnt by fire, and which shines in (the darkness of) night like a torch.
 The king rubs his face with it daily, and though he were passed ninety he would retain his youthful looks."
-(Hirth and Rockhill 1911: 73).
-Based on this incombustibility, Laufer says this night-shining jewel was probably a diamond (1915: 63).
+Based on this incombustibility, Laufer says this night-shining jewel was probably a diamond.
 Others state that it "serves instead of a lamp at night", has "the appearance of a glowing fire", or of that "of a great flame of fire."
 Due to its luminescence, Marco Polo called it "The Red Palace Illuminator".